bc-tools/for-latex/bdoc/readme/prologue.md

 About `bcdoc`
 -------------

-This package proposes some macros to write human documentations of `LaTeX` packages with a tutorial flavour.
+This package proposes some macros to write human documentations of `LaTeX` packages with a tutorial-like flavour.